 In addition, tap, mineral, and bottled water can be good sources of magnesium.
 But the amount of magnesium in water significantly varies.
 It ranges from 1 mg per liter to more than 120 mg per liter!

 Dietary surveys in the United States consistently show that many people consume less than the recommended daily intake of magnesium.
-But, following a well-balanced, plant-based diet can provide more than enough magnesium.
+But, following a well-balanced, plant-based diet provides more than enough magnesium.